OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-Only Expanding Card

-This document details the creation of an expanding card effect using only CSS.
+This document details a CSS-only solution to create an expanding card effect.
 No JavaScript is required.
-The effect showcases a simple card that expands to reveal more content when hovered over.
-We'll use standard CSS3 properties for this example.
+The effect uses CSS transitions and transforms to smoothly expand a card when hovered over, revealing hidden content.
+This example uses plain CSS but could easily be adapted to use a CSS framework like Tailwind CSS.

 **Description of the Styling:**

-The card uses a combination of transitions, transforms, and pseudo-elements (`::before` and `::after`) to achieve the expanding effect.
-The `::before` pseudo-element creates an overlay that slightly darkens the background on hover, while the main card content scales up, creating the expansion effect.
-The transition property smoothly animates the changes on hover.
+The card utilizes a single `<div>` element with nested content.
+The primary styling focuses on the transition property, applying it to `transform` and `box-shadow`.
+The `:hover` pseudo-class triggers the expansion.
+The `transform: scale()` function is used for the scaling effect, and `box-shadow` adds a subtle visual cue on hover.
+Padding and margins are used for visual spacing and layout.

 **Full Code:**